 Hanzo and Satoshi manage to briefly evade them by hiding inside a building, but they horrifyingly discover that those same ninjas have murdered other members of their village.
 Hanzo manages to silence his son before he worries about his wife Harumi, when he suddenly hears the pitter-patter of the approaching ninjas.
 They manage to escape towards the roof just before the opposing assassins burst in.

 Hanzo and Satoshi then manage to reach their house as the former tries to search for his wife.
 Unfortunately, the son discovered that Harumi was also among the brutally slayed.
-Just as he’s approached by several opposing ninjas, Hanzo’s rage fills up as he proceeds to viciously slice his enemies up and claim a few of their weapons.
+Just as he’s approached by several opposing ninjas, Hanzo’s rage fills up as he manages to viciously slice his enemies up and claim a few of their weapons.
 From there, he proceeds to unleash his fury and mutilate several more enemy ninjas.
 While Satoshi tearfully watches from afar, a certain chill begins to fill the room.

 Back with Hanzo, his brutal slayings have scared a few more ninjas as they try to escape.
 However, he manages to slice them up.
-Even when another blue-clad assassin manages to impale him with a bladed staff, Hanzo fights the foe off and remove the weapon from his body.
+Even when another blue-clad assassin manages to impale him with a bladed staff, Hanzo fights the foe off and removes the weapon from his body.
 From there, he gets surrounded by the remaining ninjas as he proceeds to slaughter every last one of them.

 Suddenly, he gets approached by their leader who turns out to be Bi-Han a.k.a.
 Sub-Zero (voiced by Steven Blum).
 Not only that, but he has Satoshi by his neck.
 After warning Hanzo that he’ll kill his son should he come closer, Bi-Han then orders him to kneel.
-After Hanzo complies, he then gets blasted by a vicious ice shot that mostly pins within the vicious frost.
+After Hanzo complies, he then gets blasted by a vicious ice shot that mostly pins him within the vicious frost.
 Afterwards, Bi-Han proceeds to crush Satoshi’s neck within his chilling grasp and murder the boy.
 Having just lost his family, Hanzo furiously attempts to break out of his cold prison.
 However, he’s only able to get his arms free as Sub-Zero forms an ice shard and brutally shoots it into Hanzo’s mouth, effectively killing him.

 Following the title card, we then shift over to a Shaolin Temple as Liu Kang (voiced by Jordan Rodrigues) is in the middle of some self-meditation.
 Suddenly, the candles go out before he notices that an intruder has swiftly gotten in.
 He then finds himself under attack as the shadowy figure gets a few hits on him before moving around again with lightning-fast precision.
 Fortunately, Liu calms himself down and closes his eyes, allowing him to hear his attacker approaching.
 As such, he manages to counterattack and pin the figure who turns out to be the Thunder God himself: Raiden (voiced by Dave B. Mitchell).
 After being let up, the Elder God praises Kang for his skills before he uses his electric power to reignite the candles.
 He also informs Liu that the moment that they’ve been preparing for is at hand and that they must head out, especially since Raiden has a few other notable fighters who will be joining them.